Repositories

 user.service.test.tsTypeScript

-import { createInMemoryRepository } from '@justscale/models'
+import { createInMemoryRepository } from '@justscale/core/models'

 import { User, UserRepository } from './user.model'